jurayev/route-planner/README.md

 ## Tests
 Since my background comes from QA and Testing, I understand that testing your code is equally important as writing this code.
-Beside visual evaluation of the constructed path, I created unit tests that checks every single component of the PathPlanner class and system tests that are responsible for verifying the found path.
+Besides the visual evaluation of the constructed path, I created unit tests that check every single component of the PathPlanner class and system tests that are responsible for verifying the found path.
 Here is the output of `main.py` after running all tests:
 ```
 INFO: Test Log:---------RUNNING UNIT TESTS--------------